Life in Manchester

 A renowned area of Manchester is, of course, Media City.
 Predominantly home to what are known as ‘shiny floor’ studio productions from CBBC, BBC Sport and ITV studios.
 The iconic drama production company RED also have their home here alongside other broadcast TV companies specialising in factual TV.

 In the Northern Quarter, check out Sugar Junction for a quaint vintage tea-room.
-Almost Famous, Luck Lust Liquor and Burn are amazing for deliciously dirty burgers and quirky Mexican street food.
+Almost Famous and Liquor and Burn are both amazing for deliciously dirty burgers and quirky Mexican street food.

-There are plenty of open spaces and green areas in which to grab a break and enjoy some fresh air in Manchester.
+There are plenty of open spaces and green areas in which to take a break and enjoy some fresh air in Manchester.

 Look a little further afield, and you’ll find Manchester and its surrounding areas are teeming with numerous wide-open spaces to enjoy like Heaton Park, Alexandra Park and many others.